r1cksec/cheatsheets/theorie/active-directory-methodology.md

 The service for User to Proxy Extension allows a service that has a service ticket from a user for its own service to request a service ticket from the domain controller on behalf of the user for other services.
 The S4U2Proxy extension works for resource-based constrained delegation even if the provided TGS of the user is not forwardable (design error of microsoft).

 ## S4U2Self
-The service-for-User-to-Self extension allows a service (e.g., service A on computer A) to request a service ticket on behalf of a user (e.g., user X) for another service (e.g., service B) from the domain controller without user X having to interact with service A beforehand. computer A therefore does not need a service ticket from user X for service A to request a service ticket for service B on behalf of user X. In order to work, the TRUSTED_TO_AUTHENTICATE_FOR_DELEGATION UAC flag of Service A need to be set to true.
-This permission is typically granted by a domain admin.
+The service-for-User-to-Self extension allows a service to obtain a service ticket to itself on behalf of a arbitrary user.
+In order to work, the TRUSTED_TO_AUTHENTICATE_FOR_DELEGATION UAC flag of Service A need to be set to true.
 If the flag is not true the resulting TGS of user X will not be forwardable.

 ## SACL
 A System Access Control List describes which accesses to objects are to be logged.